 When you graduate, having completed your baccalaureate degree your official transcript will say, "Completed the requirements for the Five College African Studies Certificate."

 Where to enroll in the certificate program: Each campus has African Studies Certificate Program faculty advisors who will help you set up your own personalized certificate program.
-There is no formal admissions process to the certificate program; all you need to do is to declare with a faculty African Studies advisor on your campus your intent to complete the certificate program and to submit the Declaration of Interest form to Sarah Lince (download above).
+There is no formal admissions process to the certificate program; all you need to do is to declare with a faculty African Studies advisor on your campus your intent to complete the certificate program and to submit the African Studies Certificate Student Interest Form.
 Characteristically, students take one or two courses on Africa and then decide to complete the program with course selection advice from an African Studies advisor.

 Certificate Program faculty advisor